gayathriuthamaraj/InDel/SETUP.md

-# Guide for Evaluation of Phase 2
+# Guide for Evaluation of Phase 3

 This document is the evaluator runbook for **InDel — Insure, Deliver** (Guidewire DEVTrails 2026, Team ImaginAI).

-It explains exactly what is needed and how to run the complete Phase 2 implementation locally: backend services, dashboards, and Android worker app.
+It explains exactly what is needed and how to run the complete Phase 3 implementation locally: backend services, dashboards, and Android worker app.

 > [!IMPORTANT]
-> For Phase 2 evaluation, we are not distributing a standalone APK.
-We kindly request evaluators to run the Worker App using the provided project setup (Android Studio + local backend services) so the full integrated workflow can be verified.
+> For Phase 3 evaluation, we are not distributing a standalone APK.
+We kindly request evaluators to run the Worker App using the provided project setup (Android Studio + local backend services) so the full integrated asynchronous workflow (Kafka + Razorpay) can be verified.

 ---